Classes | Public Types | Public Member Functions | Protected Member Functions | Protected Attributes | Friends | Related Functions

 Swap the contents of this vector and the other vector v.
 One could do this operation with a temporary variable and copying over the data elements, but this function is significantly more efficient since it only swaps the pointers to the data of the two vectors and therefore does not need to allocate temporary storage and move data around.

-This function is analog to the the swap function of all C++ standard containers.
+This function is analogous to the swap function of all C++ standard containers.
 Also, there is a global function swap(u,v) that simply calls u.swap(v), again in analogy to standard functions.

 Conversion operator to gain access to the underlying PETSc type.
 If you do this, you cut this class off some information it may need, so this conversion operator should only be used if you know what you do.
 In particular, it should only be used for read-only operations into the vector.